-- to learn to read words using a systematic approach to the teaching of phonics, which begins right at the start of the pupils’ education and, once pupils are fluent and confident readers, to develop their reading skills in order to comprehend at a deeper level;
+- to learn to read words using a systematic and synthetic approach to the teaching of phonics, which begins right at the start of the pupils’ education and, once pupils are fluent and confident readers, to develop their reading skills in order to comprehend at a deeper level;

 - to become resilient and keen writers who see the written word as a crucial form of communication, by ensuring our writing lessons are purposeful and that our pupils can adapt their style to suit a range of purposes and audiences and can write with accuracy and pride;

+We aim to cultivate confident and motivated pupils who are passionate about their learning in English and who recognise the importance of communication in its many forms, both in school and in the ‘real world’.
+We aim to provide them with the skills to aspire to greater heights and to continue to flourish beyond primary school.
 As a church school, our Christian and British values are always at the heart of what we do: these values are embedded within our English curriculum – from the texts we choose to share with our pupils to the writing opportunities we give them and the discussion these both create.

-According to the National Curriculum (2014), “A high-quality education in English will teach pupils to write and speak fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
+It is our intention to ensure our staff are highly effective practitioners who share their love of reading with their pupils and who are experts in what they do.
+They are able to assess pupils’ attainment and progress accurately, understanding how to move the learning forwards for individual pupils but providing timely interventions where pupils have fallen behind.
+According to the National Curriculum, “A high-quality education in English will teach pupils to write and speak fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
 Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 Literature, especially, plays a key role in such development.
 Reading also enables pupils both to acquire knowledge and to build on what they already know.
-All the skills of language are essential to participating fully as a member of society.
+All the skills of language are essential to participating fully as a member of society.”